-You will select the investment for your inherited IRA assets from those investments that we are authorized by our charter, articles of incorporation, or bylaws to offer and do in fact offer for inherited IRAs (e.g., term share accounts, passbook accounts, certificates of deposit, money market accounts).
+You will select the investment for your inherited Roth IRA assets from those investments that we are authorized by our charter, articles of incorporation, or bylaws to offer and do in fact offer for investment in inherited Roth IRAs (e.g., term share accounts, passbook accounts, certificates of deposit, money market accounts).
 We may in our sole discretion make available to you additional investment offerings, which will be limited to publicly traded securities, mutual funds, money market instruments, and other investments that are obtainable by us and that we are capable of holding in the ordinary course of our business.

-8.08 Successor Beneficiaries - We may allow you, if permitted by state law, to name successor beneficiaries for your inherited IRA.
+9.08 Successor Beneficiaries - We may allow you, if permitted by state law, to name successor beneficiaries for your inherited Roth IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during your lifetime.
-Each inherited IRA beneficiary designation form that you file with us will cancel all previous designations.
-The consent of a successor beneficiary will not be required for you to revoke a successor beneficiary, your estate will be the successor beneficiary.
+Each inherited Roth IRA beneficiary designation form that you file with us will cancel all previous designations.
+The consent of a successor beneficiary will not be required for you to revoke a successor beneficiary designation.
+If you do not designate a successor beneficiary, your estate will be the successor beneficiary.
 In no event will the successor beneficiary be able to extend the distribution period beyond that required for you.

-If we so choose, for any reason (e.g., due to limitations of our charter or bylaws), we may require that a successor beneficiary take total distribution of all IRA assets by December 31 of the year following the year of death.
+If we so choose, for any reason (e.g., due to limitations of our charter or bylaws), we may require that a successor beneficiary take total distribution of all inherited Roth IRA assets by December 31 of the year following the year of death.

-- 8.09 Required Minimum Distributions You are required to take minimum distributions from your inherited IRA.
-The options available to you as a beneficiary of a deceased plan participant or deceased IRA owner are described in Article IV, section three. - 8.10 Termination of Agreement, Resignation, or Removal of Custodian Either party may terminate this agreement at any time by giving written notice to the other.
+.09 Required Minimum Distributions - You are required to take minimum distributions from your inherited Roth IRA.
+The options available to you as a beneficiary of a deceased plan participant or deceased Roth IRA owner are determined according to the type of plan you have inherited.
+Any payment elections you either made or defaulted to under the plan you inherited generally carry over to the inherited Roth IRA.

+9.10 Termination of Agreement, Resignation, or Removal of Custodian - Either party may terminate this agreement at any time by giving written notice to the other.
 We can resign as custodian at any time effective 30 days after we send written notice of our resignation to you.
-Upon receipt of that notice, you must make arrangements to transfer your inherited IRA to another financial organization.
-If you do not complete a transfer of your inherited IRA within 30 days from the date we send the notice to you, we have the right to transfer your inherited IRA assets to a successor inherited IRA trustee or custodian that we choose in our sole discretion, or we may pay your inherited IRA to you in a single sum.
+Upon receipt of that notice, you must make arrangements to transfer your inherited Roth IRA to another financial organization.
+If you do not complete a transfer of your inherited Roth IRA within 30 days from the date we send the notice to you, we have the right to transfer your inherited Roth IRA assets to a successor inherited Roth IRA trustee or custodian that we choose in our sole discretion, or we may pay your inherited Roth IRA to you in a single sum.
 We will not be liable for any actions or failures to act on the part of any successor trustee or custodian, nor for any tax consequences you may incur that result from the transfer or distribution of your assets pursuant to this section.

-If this agreement is terminated, we may charge to your inherited IRA a reasonable amount of money that we believe is necessary to cover any associated costs, including but not limited to one or more of the following.
+If this agreement is terminated, we may charge to your inherited Roth IRA a reasonable amount of money that we believe is necessary to cover any associated costs, including but not limited to one or more of the following.

-- Any fees, expenses, or taxes chargeable against your inherited IRA - Any penalties or surrender charges associated with the early withdrawal of any savings instrument or other investment in your inherited IRA
+- Any fees, expenses, or taxes chargeable against your inherited Roth IRA - Any penalties or surrender charges associated with the early withdrawal of any savings instrument or other investment in your inherited Roth IRA